dentsucreativeuk/dev-standards/Admin/ServerManagement/NamingSchemes.md

  - `client` — Brief client name
  - `service` — Such as `aws`, `azure` etc.
  - `product` — An optional product name if the service provides more than one product for single VM instances, such as `ec2`, `lambda`, `rds` etc.
+ - `suffix` - An optional suffix in the case that groups of servers need to be made.
  - `index` — Starting at `01`, the numeric index of the server.
 Required even if there is only one server.

 An example would for a pair of servers on AWS EC2 would be: